zivepstein/ip2density/README.md

 <h1>Usage</h1>
 This script has several functions of use.
-<b>generate_cols</b> takes as input a vector of IP addresses as strings and returns a data frame with the original IP's, the corresponding zip codes and the density of that zipcode.
+<b>generate_cols</b> takes as input a vector of IP addresses as strings and returns a data frame with the original IP's, the corresponding zip codes, the state of that zip code, and the population density of that zipcode.

+Example:
+`generate_cols(c("134.173.194.190"))` returns `           raw_ip zip_from_ip state_from_ip density_from_zip
+1 134.173.194.190       91711            CA         2378.589`

 <b>ip2zip</b> is a helper function that takes a IP address as a string and returns the corresponding zip code.